 They provide preventative and curative services to rural populations in health centres and hospitals.

 In South Sudan, there are less than 100 doctors to serve a population of approximately 10 million.
-However, AMREF has trained nearly 300 clinical officers, who currently account for for over 70% of clinical officers in the whole country.
+However, Amref Health Africa has trained nearly 300 clinical officers, who currently account for for over 70% of clinical officers in the whole country.

 The three-year course in public health care, nursing care and surgical procedure covers anatomy, orthapedics, and pathology to pharmacology, psychology and psychiatry.
 It produces skilled and well-rounded medical professionals, able to diagnose and treat illness, perform surgery and educate communities.

 As a result of the war, many of the students have been unable to complete secondary school.
 Consequently, the course now incorporates foundation courses in maths, English and biology.